bitovi/academy/src/typescript/09-interfaces/interfaces.md

 ## Overview

-In this section, we will:
+In this section, you will:

 - Write interfaces
 - Set optional properties
 - Use the power of interfaces in classes and functions

-## Objective: The use of an interface for objects
+## Objective 1: Define interfaces for objects

 Interfaces are a powerful way to enforce types and document what our code provides.
 Interfaces used in classes allow "loose coupling" while providing a shape.
 Multiple classes can use interfaces in many different ways.
 This section will cover how to write interfaces, setting optional properties, and the power of using interfaces in classes and functions.

 ### Interfaces in TypeScript

 An interface in TypeScript is a way to define the shape an entity should adhere to.
 An interface defines the members: properties, methods, and events.
 It may be easy to think of it as the signature of an API.
-It’s worth noting that interfaces aren’t transpired into our output JavaScript; they’re only used for type-checking during the development process.
+It’s worth noting that interfaces aren’t transpiled into our output JavaScript; they’re only used for type-checking during the development process.

 @sourceref ./9-1-interface.ts
+@codepen

+Make sure you have this solution implemented correctly before moving on to the next exercise.

+### Optional properties

+Sometimes all properties on an object don’t need to be required, so using the ``?`` tells the TypeScript compiler which properties aren’t required.

+@sourceref ./9-2-optional.ts
+@highlight 4
 @codepen

 ### Setup 1